NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-NAS-Audit-Logs-CloudWatch/README.md

     |vpcId|No|This is the VPC that the endpoint(s) will be created in.
 Only needed if you are creating an endpoint.|
     |endpointSecurityGroupIds|No|The security group that the endpoint(s) will be associated with.
 Must allow incoming TCP traffic over port 443.
 Only needed if you are creating an endpoint.|

-    **Note**: You must either provide the fsxnSecretARNsFile or the fileSystem1ID, fileSystem1SecretARN, fileSystem2ID, fileSystem2SecretARN, etc. parameters.
+    **Note**: You must either provide the fsxnSecretARNsFile, defaultSecretARN, or the fileSystem1ID, fileSystem1SecretARN, fileSystem2ID, fileSystem2SecretARN, etc. parameters.

 6. Click on the `Next` button.
 7. The next page will provide for some additional configuration options.
 You can leave these as the default values.